 Remember how important it is to promote any new campaigns!
 With good social media posts that include a direct call-to-action, you can generate mobile donations by connecting social media followers with your online donation form.

-Donorbox’s donation form also allows your donors to quickly share your campaign with their own followers.
+Donorbox’s donation pages also allow your donors to quickly share your campaign with their own followers.
 All they have to do is click the icon for Facebook, LinkedIn, or Twitter and they will automatically be prompted to post your campaign.
 Check the below example out to see how simple it is.

-When you’re customizing your donation form for a new campaign, simply check the intervals you want to offer as an option to your supporters.
+When you’re customizing your donation form for a new campaign, simply check the intervals you want to offer.
 Once those recurring donations start coming in, you can easily monitor them; and check each donor’s giving history from your Donorbox account.
 Our recurring donation forms are also easily embeddable in all leading website builders including WordPress, Wix, Blogger site, Weebly, Rocketspark, and more.

 Implementing this option should be as easy as clicking a button.
-With Donorbox, you can select the option to ask donors to cover the processing fee and make that the default option for every donor who uses your donation page.
+With Donorbox, you can ask donors to cover the processing fee.

-Having a built-in option to analyze your donors in different segments is key to understanding how successful certain campaign promotion activities were.
+Having a built-in option to analyze your donors in different segments is key to successfully targeting your campaigns.
 Looking at that information can also help you understand your donors; how often they give, where they come from, how much they give, and more.
 Being able to easily sort lists based on these attributes means you can practice email segmenting too.
 You reach out to only certain donors to try to target your promotion to their interests as much as possible.

 Some companies offer gift-matching programs as an added benefit for their employees and as part of their corporate social responsibility initiatives.
-Your organization should choose a mobile giving platform; it will allow you to easily take advantage of these programs and double your fundraising efforts!
+Your organization should choose a mobile giving platform that will allow you to easily take advantage of these programs and double your fundraising efforts!

 Donorbox has partnered with Double the Donation, the leading corporate donation matching company.
-All your donors have to do is to search for the name of their company in a search field that’s already built into the donation form.
+All your donors have to do is search for the name of their company in a search field that’s already built into the donation form.
+Here’s an example.

 Once the donation is complete, the donor receives a link to a donation matching page.
 It includes their employer’s matching procedures.
 This page is branded with your organization’s materials and has your tax ID and contact information.
 It also includes frequently asked questions and more resources for corporate matching.

 Your donors go out of their way to support your organization.
 That’s why it’s so important to give your donors timely tax receipts.
-If contributions to your organization are tax-deductible, your donors will want the appropriate receipt for their records as soon as possible; so they can file it for their tax purposes.
+Your donors will want the appropriate receipt for their donations as soon as possible; so they can file it for their tax purposes.

 Automating tax receipts saves your nonprofit time and effort that can be spent on more proactive fundraising initiatives.
-With a mobile giving platform like Donorbox, all you have to do is adjust the settings so your tax receipts (as shown in the screenshot below) so that they have all the correct information and then let the automation do the rest of the work.
+With a mobile giving platform like Donorbox, all you have to do is customize your tax receipts (as shown in the screenshot below) so that they have all the correct information and then let the automation do the rest of the work.
 Your donors get their correct receipts right away and you have one fewer task to worry about.

 Donorbox also helps you easily compile year-end tax receipts with all donations a donor has made that year.

 When it comes to payment processors, it’s great to have options.
-That’s why you should choose a mobile giving platform like Donorbox that gives you the option to use Stripe or PayPal as your payment processor.
+Donorbox gives you the option to use Stripe or PayPal as your payment processor.
 Both are secure ways to accept payments but have slightly different costs and benefits.
 The opportunity to choose which works best for your organization means more customization; while keeping your donors’ information safe and sound.

 You might be wondering: how do I get started?
 It can be overwhelming to start a new initiative that serves all the best practices outlined above.
 That’s where Donorbox comes in.

-With its easy-to-use features and quick-start approach, Donorbox helps you build a beautiful new mobile-friendly donation form with an option for recurring donations that you can embed into your website in minutes.
-Starting a new campaign with Donorbox gives you the option to add in text-to-give opportunities and a company matching component, crowdfunding, peer-to-peer, and much more as you get familiarized with the world of mobile giving.
+With its easy-to-use features and quick-start approach, Donorbox helps you build a seamless and powerful new mobile-friendly donation form with an option for recurring donations that you can embed into your website in minutes.
+Starting a new campaign with Donorbox gives you the option to add in text-to-give opportunities, a company matching component, crowdfunding, peer-to-peer, and much more as you get familiarized with the world of mobile giving.
 Know about our features here.